 To protect your rights, we need to make restrictions that forbid anyone to deny you these rights or to ask you to surrender the rights.
-These restrictions translate to certain responsibilities for you if For example, if you distribute copies of the library, whether gratis or for a fee, you must give the recipients all the rights that we gave you.
+These restrictions translate to certain responsibilities for you if you distribute copies of the library, or if you modify it.

+For example, if you distribute copies of the library, whether gratis or for a fee, you must give the recipients all the rights that we gave you.
 You must make sure that they, too, receive or can get the source code.
 If you link a program with the library, you must provide complete object files to the recipients so that they can relink them with the library, after making changes to the library and recompiling it.
 And you must show them these terms so they know their rights.